 In general, solo travelers in Zambia will have the best experience by basing themselves in more populated regions with good infrastructure, a host of established tour operators, and a community of fellow travelers to meet and team up with.

 Livingstone delivers best on all of these.
 Its proximity to Victoria Falls, Mosi-oa-Tunya National Park, Kafue National Park, and even Lake Kariba means that a holiday centered in Zambia’s southernmost town is still the best option for those going it alone.

-Kafue National Park and even Lake Kariba mean that a holiday centred in Zambia’s southernmost town is still the best option for those going at it alone.
 Lusaka, Zambia’s capital, is the other good alternative.
-Many group tours start in Lusaka and you’ll find a number of trusted operators offering safaris and adventure holidays in the country’s central and northern regions, especially to Lower Zambezi National Park, Lake Kariba and South Luangwa National Park.
+Many group tours start in Lusaka, and you’ll find several trusted operators offering safaris and adventure holidays in the country’s central and northern regions, especially to Lower Zambezi National Park, Lake Kariba, and South Luangwa National Park.

 Highlights of a solo safari in Zambia